 near Nashville, Tennessee.
 With a moderate level of challenge, it usually takes around an hour to complete, attracting hikers, runners, and walkers alike.
 The trail offers a beautiful path with some uphill that winds through the forest.
 Along the way, be captivated by the abundance of wildflowers, creating a colorful and vibrant atmosphere when in season.

 Location: Nashville Mileage: 5.7-mile out-and-back trail Difficulty: Easy FYI: This area is great for road biking, running, and walking.
 Expect to encounter others on the year-round trail with beautiful views.
 Dogs on leash are welcome, and it's family-friendly.
 Enjoy the mix of paved and unpaved sections through forests, by a lake and river, and take in the scenic views, wildflowers, and wildlife.

 near Nashville is an easy route, perfect for road biking, running, or simply walking.
 You'll love the paved path along the river - it's gorgeous!
 The trail is well-maintained, with cool bridges and walkways to explore.
 Most of the route is in the shade, but there are also some sunny spots, and the views of the river are fantastic.
 Whether looking for a peaceful stroll or an energizing bike ride, this trail has it all.

 Have you had the chance to explore these best hiking trails in Tennessee?
-Do you consider them among the top hiking trails and best places to hike in Tennessee?
+Do you consider them among the top hiking trails and best places to hike in our state?
 Share your experiences and let us know your recommendations.
 We’re excited to hear from you!

-this hub offers a wide range of options to meet your needs.
-And don’t forget to take advantage of the opportunity to try , providing you with even more resources and features for your hiking adventures!
-Try AllTrails+ For Free
+most incredible hikes in Tennessee.
+Don’t forget to take advantage of the opportunity to try for free, providing you with even more resources and features for your hiking adventures!
+AllTrails+